 In addition to wedding and funeral notices, I read many other social announcements related to my grandparents and aunts.
 There were baptismal parties held by my aunts and also birthday parties scheduled for my aunts, Donna and Mary.
 I was also pleasantly surprised to see my name and the names of my parents, Mr. and Mrs. Charles Kuehn when we visited grandma and grandpa Schmidt for the holidays in December of 1944.

 While doing newspaper searches of relatives on my mother's side of the family, I found some special featured articles.

 The most interesting special feature appeared in a 1976 Marshfield Herald issue.
 It was an article about great-uncle John Drexler's wood carvings.
 John devoted many years of his life carving animals, U.S. Presidents, the Mona Lisa, and even a scene from the Last Supper.
 These carvings occupied two whole rooms of his house.
 I remember mom raving about John's carvings.
 She was so happy to receive one of his carvings after John passed away in 1979.

 Another noteworthy feature was the delinquency of my great-uncle, Ed Schmidt, at the age of 13.
 In 1909, Ed skipped school and forged a stolen check for $17.00.
-He was going to use the money to run away out West, but after spending a night in the woods, he decided to go back home and confess his crime.
+He was going to use the money to run away West, but after spending a night in the woods, he decided to go back home and confess his crime.

 Another feature was an article that my Aunt Mary's husband Jim Asplin wrote about his family background in 1981.

-In addition to the accidental deaths of my great-grandfather and uncle mentioned earlier in this article, I have come across many traffic accidents involving my cousins and aunt.
+In addition to the accidental deaths of my great-grandfather and uncle mentioned earlier in this article, I have learned about many traffic accidents involving my cousins and aunt.
 In a very unusual accident, a bowling ball dropped from an overpass struck the windshield of a car driven by Aunt Mary.
 Fortunately, my aunt was not hurt in the accident.